Product

 What is a liability?

 Simply put, a liability is something that your company owes.
-This can be anything from a 30-year mortgage on an office building to the bills you need to pay in the next 30 days.
+This can be anything from a 30-year mortgage on an office building to the bills you must pay in the next 30 days.
 If you want a refresher on all the basic accounting jargon, we have you covered.
 We will definitely be using some of those terms here.

 What is deferred revenue?

 For a SaaS business founder, it is crucial to understand how deferred revenue works because dealing with subscription revenue is a crucial part of SaaS accounting.
-If you go to a store and buy a computer with cash, everything happens at once for both you and the shopkeeper.
+If you go to a store and buy a computer with cash, everything happens simultaneously for you and the shopkeeper.
 In one instance, the shopkeeper receives the cash owed and has earned the revenue.
 Likewise, you lose the cash and receive your laptop.

-If you have earned revenue but haven’t received it, then you have revenue sitting in an accounts receivable journal.
-If you have received revenue that you haven’t earned yet, then you have generated deferred revenue.
+If you have earned revenue but haven’t received it, you have revenue sitting in an accounts receivable journal.
+If you have received revenue you haven’t earned yet, then you have generated deferred revenue.

-But why is deferred revenue a liability you may ask?
+But why is deferred revenue a liability, you may ask?

-The simple explanation is that you owe your client services, as they have paid you for services that you have not yet rendered.
+The simple explanation is that you owe your client services, as they have paid you for services you have not yet rendered.
 A liability is something you owe, and even if you owe services, it is still something owed.

 This isn’t a bad thing, but it does require some caution.